axioned/handbook/docs/playbook/playbook.md

 ## Career Plan

-We want everyone to feel included and we encourage every team member to contribute in their own way to Significa.
-We want everyone to feel proud of their contribution to our common goal: to make Significa a better place to work at, every day.
+We want everyone to feel included and we encourage every team member to contribute in their own way to Axioned.
+We want everyone to feel proud of their contribution to our common goal: to make Axioned a better place to work at, every day.

 ### T-Shaped People